itsibitzi/itsibitzi.github.io/content/blog/openmls-tutorial.md

 clap = { version = "4.5.21", features = ["derive"] }

 # We're going to use axum in our server and reqwest in our client to send
 # messages, which will be serialized as JSON.
+Both clients and servers
+# will store their data in SQLite databases
 tokio = { version = "1.41.1", features = ["full"] }
 axum = "0.7.9"
 reqwest = "0.12.9"
 serde = { version = "1.0.215", features = ["derive"] }
 serde_json = "1.0.113"
+sqlx = { version = "0.8", features = ["runtime-tokio", "sqlite"] }

 ```

 Now we're going to create three workspace crates: